Andrew Vaughn Player Props: White Sox vs. Dodgers

-On Wednesday, Andrew Vaughn (.235 batting average in his past 10 games, with three doubles, a home run, four walks and an RBI) and the Chicago White Sox play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
-First pitch is at 10:10 PM ET.
+The Chicago White Sox and Andrew Vaughn (.353 slugging percentage over his past 10 games, including one homer), battle starter Michael Grove and the Los Angeles Dodgers at Dodger Stadium, Thursday at 10:10 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4 with a double) against the Dodgers.
+In his previous game he had a one-hit showing (1-for-4) against the Dodgers.

 Andrew Vaughn Game Info & Props vs. the Dodgers